Back

 • Free parking

-On-site parking is available at the property with no additional charge mentioned.
-The rural location provides ample open space for parking.
+Free on-site parking is available directly at Casa Pardal.
+The rural location provides ample open space for vehicles.

 Getting there